anou/iftheme/plugins/underconstruction/readme.txt

 Sorry, I get a lot of questions.
 But visit the homepage for this plugin and leave me a comment.
 They go right to my inbox, and well I might not be able to for a few days, I promise I'll get back to you.

 == Changelog ==

+= 1.11 =
+* Fixes a bug where users couldn't log in

 = 1.10 =
 * Fixes a bug where users who aren't admins wouldn't be able to use the admin area of the site if the under construction plugin was enabled